Apollo3zehn/BlazorJsonForm/README.md

 Build Blazor forms from JSON Schema using MudBlazor.

-How to support the helper text:
+# How to: Helper text

 ```cs
 using NJsonSchema.Annotations;